taboca/node-api-auth-example/README.md

-## Example for your first server API
+## Technote: Handling Simple client-server Authenticated API call

-In this repository you will have a node client and a node server app.
-We also have a JSON request which the server will try to authenticate.
+This is a repo-technote, which is aimed to explain a very basic architecture, alongside with a basic implementation, for a system of client and server software that exchanges data and attemps to establish an authenticated request.

 ### Secret and key value note

-Notice that both the JS client and the JS server have the secret within the code, therefore the secret is not being transfered from the client to the server.
+Notice that both, the JS client and the JS server counterpart, have the secret key which is kept within the code.
+This is fine because the main point here is that the secret component is not passed through the network (when curl calls the server).

-Why you see a key value being passed? this is for nothing.
-This is just because in a real world code, the key is how I would be able to find quicky using associative array approach, or a database; therefore the idea of using/passing a key is simply to help the server to locate the secret sibbling.
+However, you will notice that a key is being passed in the JSON envelope and not being used.
+This is left there simply because, in a real world, is should the a key that is going to help you locate the secret counterpart, using an associative array structure or a database.

 ### Envelope